• Skip to primary navigation

 Both DROP and Deferred Retirement are very popular among members, but for different reasons.
 And depending on your goals and your financial situation, one of these programs might be a good fit for you.

-In this post, we’ll clear up the confusion regarding these two plan features.
-To start, let’s take a quick step back and define both terms involved.
+In this post, we’ll clear up the confusion regarding these two Plan features.
+To start, let’s define both terms involved.

 Deferred Retirement Option Plan (DROP)